-Upon approval by the department Chair, substitutions in the major requirements can be adjusted to respond to an individual student's interests and needs.
-Students majoring in Africana Studies are strongly encouraged to spend a semester or a year abroad, preferably in Brazil or countries in Africa or the Caribbean.
-In addition, the department strongly recommends that students take 4 semesters of a language spoken in the African Diaspora, e.g. Arabic, French, Portuguese, Spanish, or an African language.
-Requirements for the Minor in Africana Studies For the Africana Studies minor, students are required to complete seven courses in Africana Studies, two of which must be the two-semester AFRI/AS10A&B course, and five other Africana Studies courses that represent at least three disciplines.
-Course Descriptions Africana Studies 10A AF.
+10A AF.
 Introduction to Africana Studies.
 Interdisciplinary exploration of key aspects of Black history, culture, and life in Africa and the Americas.
 Provides a fundamental, intellectual understanding of the global Black experience as it has been described and interpreted in the arts, humanities, and social sciences.
+D. Schnyder.

-S. Lemelle.
-10B AF.
-Introduction to Africana Studies.
-Research Methods.
+- 10B AF.
+Introduction to Africana Studies: Research Methods.
 Introduce students to the methodologies used in research on topics pertinent to Africana studies.
-In keeping with the interdisciplinary nature of the field, introduces students to research methods in the humanities and social sciences including, but is not limited to,interviewing; content analysis; archival, library and Internet research; and participantobservation.
-Staff 144A AF.
+In keeping with the interdisciplinary nature of the field, introduces students to research methods in the humanities and social sciences including, but is not limited to, interviewing; content analysis; archival, library and Internet research; and participant observation.
+D. Schnyder. - 144A AF.
 Black Women Feminism(s) and Social Change.
 Introduction to the theoretical and practical contributions of African American feminists who maintain that issues of race, gender, sexuality, and social class are central, rather than peripheral, to any history, analysis, assessment, or strategy for bringing about change in the United States.
-P. Jackson.
-150W AF.
-Contemporary African Voices: Literature and Film.
-This course will analyze a broad range of cultural, economic, political, and social issues addressed in contemporary writing and film.
-Readings will include works by authors such as Fatou Diome, Mark Behr, and Chris Abani.
-A. Waberi 152 AF.
+P. Jackson. - 150AF.
+Africana World Cup: Soccer, Literature and Culture.
+This course will explore the connection between soccer, literature and global culture in Africa and the African Diaspora.
+(Literature).
+A. Waberi. - 152 AF.
 Black Women Feminism(s) and Social Change.
 Introduction to the theoretical and practical contributions of African American feminists who maintain that issues of race, gender, sexuality, and social class are central, rather than peripheral, to any history, analysis, assessment, or strategy for bringing about change in the United States.
-P. Jackson.
-195 AF.
+P. Jackson. - AFRI190 AF.
+Africana Studies Senior Seminar.
+Seminar for Africana studies majors.
+Compliments guidance of primary thesis advisor, by focusing on interdisciplinary research strategies and data collection methods; development of authorial voice for the interrogation African/African Diasporan topics, notions of race, and manifestations of racism.
+Emphasis on writing, rewriting, and peer review.
+Minors require professor's permission.
+E. Hurley. - 195 AF.
 Special Topics in Africana Studies.
 Topics change from year to year.
 Staff.